How to Plan a Project with BrightWork 365

 BrightWork 365 leverages SharePoint Online for document management.

-During the installation and setup of BrightWork 365, a SharePoint site and accompanying document library were created for the environment.
+During the installation and setup, a SharePoint site and accompanying document library were created.
 When you create or upload documents via the Document tab in the project site, the files are stored in this library.

 Using the Documents tab, you can quickly: